 Language is in some sense uniquely human, and this demands explanation.
 From that simple stance a torrent of theory has poured forth for centuries, with no grand unification in sight.
-Any nontrivial account of the origins and parameters of human language is inherently massively cross-disciplinary, and here we run into problems — experts in one discipline may lack precision in others, and thus fail to properly contextualize their findings, either by mis-appraising evidence from other fields or ignoring them entirely.
+Any nontrivial account of the origins and parameters of human language is inherently massively cross-disciplinary, and here we run into problems — experts in one discipline may lack precision in others, and thus fail to properly contextualize their findings, either by mis-appraising evidence from other fields or by ignoring them entirely.
 The prudent strategy is agnostic and exploratory — look for isomorphisms across disparate spheres, lash them together, and see what sticks.

 In the latter half of the twentieth century, Noam Chomsky made a series of observations about the operation of grammar that ignited tremendous debate.
 Noting that all human languages share certain properties that no other system of animal communication does, he presented a case for sharpening the distinction between uniquely human capacities — the faculty of language in the narrow sense, or FLN — and any mechanisms we share with other species — the faculty of language in the broad sense, or FLB — then using the resulting models to guide language research in other areas.
 After decades pursuing progressively simpler and more general models of syntax, he eventually came to believe he had pinned down the most essential abstract operations distinguishing human from animal communication.

 Chomsky’s Minimalist Program aims for the strongest possible economy of derivation and representation, but this is not necessarily a valid basis for investigating language.
 Johnson and Lappin (1997) lambasted the MP as divorced from empiricism and vague to the point of uselessness.
-Pinker and Jackendoff (2004) objected that Chomsky had thrown too many babies out with the bathwater, writing off systemic adaptations for language as nonessential in a manner that did not conform to any coherent timeline of evolutionary biology.
+Pinker and Jackendoff (2004) objected that Chomsky had thrown tae many bairns out wi’ the bathwater, writing off systemic adaptations for language as nonessential in a manner that did not conform to any coherent timeline of evolutionary biology.
 As much ink has been spilled in mutual admonishment for misinterpretations and strawmen as on these foundational differences (cf. Roberts 2000, Holmberg 2000, Lappin et al. 2001, Fitch et al. 2005, &c).

-The concept of recursion is central to Chomsky’s description of language, and over the years he has become more adamant that it is the primary indispensable component of FLN.
+The concept of recursion is central to Chomsky’s description of language, and over the years he has become more adamant that it constitutes the indispensable central component of FLN.
 Many objections to the MP hinge on the inadequacy of existing explanations for how the implications of this hypothesis can be reconciled with what we know about evolution and language acquisition, and many counter-objections contend that recursion is being misunderstood.
 It behooves us to examine it closely.

 Recursion is best defined as a property of definitions.
 Recursive definitions are those that precisely describe an infinite set by specifying both a finite subset of its elements and a finite number of rules sufficient to describe all other elements in terms of that subset.
 For a definition to meet all of these criteria fundamentally implies that the set of rules must be self-referential <1>.
 This is because they are finite in number, yet must be used to discriminate whether any given element is a member of the infinite set in question — they must specify a procedure that can be applied to the finite subset of pre-defined base cases to produce members of their infinite complement, and also be applied to any such member to produce a different member, such that the same procedure can be repeated an arbitrary number of times to produce an ordered series of valid member elements beginning with a base case and terminating with the element in question.
-It is strictly equivalent to state that the rules must specify a procedure which can be applied to any element of the infinite complement, or to its own output, and by indefinite repetition produce a series of valid members of the full set that terminates in a base case.
+It is strictly equivalent to state that the rules must specify a procedure which can be applied to any element of the infinite complement, or to its own output, and by illimited prepetition produce a series of valid members of the full set that terminates in a base case.

 These terms are cumbersome in the extreme, but have the virtue of exactness — this is easiest to see with purely computational examples.
 The infinite set of natural numbers may be defined recursively by specifying that 1 is a member and that adding 1 to any member produces another member — this is sufficient information to determine whether any given number is natural or not, by the simple expedient of seeing whether you can count to it.
 The Fibonacci sequence, another infinite ordered set, can be similarly defined by specifying the first two elements (conventionally 1 and 1) and defining any subsequent element as the sum of the previous two.
 In more formal notation, we can completely describe the entire infinite sequence using a finite subset of base cases and a self-referential successor function as follows: